 If you are considering visiting the Kimberley, we’ve written an amazing guide that’s free, and covers everything from what’s worth seeing, where you can get fuel, water and other supplies, places you can camp, what permits are needed, itinerary suggestions and the list goes on.
 You can check it out here; The Ultimate Guide to the Kimberley.

 It doesn’t matter where you go in the Kimberley; the scenery is always spectacular.
-Whether its the beautiful beaches north of Broome with their red sand cliffs and crystal clear water, the many swimming holes along the Gibb River Road or the stunning Lake Argyle, you’ll never feel disappointed at what the region has to offer.
+Whether its the beautiful beaches north of Broome with their red sand cliffs and crystal clear water, the incredible hills around Kununurra, the many swimming holes along the Gibb River Road or the stunning Lake Argyle, you’ll never feel disappointed at what the region has to offer.

 Whether its birds, mammals, marine life, snakes, frogs or lizards, the Kimberley region is renown for its amazing range of wildlife.
 Mornington Wilderness Park is at the forefront of conservation in the region, and has several animals that are very rare.

 The most popular time to visit the Kimberley is in between May and October.
 This is the ‘dry season’, where the weather is pretty much perfect.
 Blue skies every day, with temperatures ranging from around 15 degrees at night to 33 degrees during the day.
 September and October the temperature during the day averages around 36 and 38 degrees, so if possible visit from May to the end of August.

 In the Kimberley, you can literally go months without seeing a cloud in the sky; it really is a spectacular sight to see.
 For more information, check out How to get the best Weather in WA.